link-foundation/use-m/README.md

   });
 ```

 Universal execution comes at cost of `eval` usage, that is considered potential security threat.
-In case of this library only single file is evaled, it short and unminified, so you can check the contents yourself.
+In case of this library only single file is evaled, it short, unminified and has no dependencies, so you can check the contents yourself.
 Once you have `use` function instance no more `eval` function will be executed by this library.
 If you don't want to use `eval` you can use `await import()` in browser or in `node.js`.
 In `node.js` you can also just install the package from `npm` as usual.

 ### Browser